liux120/ECE202_WASM/README.md

     **Premium Resources**

     [WASM Micro Runtime](https://github.com/wyr8633/wasm-micro-runtime) is a standalone WebAssembly runtime with small footprint.
+    [WASMER](https://github.com/wasmerio/wasmer) is a WebAssembly runtime with package manager.

     **There are several developments on Web-based WASM.**